 • Ensuring accountability for the standards achieved and the quality of education.

 All governors have skills which are utilised by the governing body.
 Governors are split into two areas; the Leadership, Management and Effectiveness Committee (LME) look after the 'business' aspects of school.
 The Pupil Wellbeing, Progress and Achievement Committee (PWPA) focus more on the child.
-Mervyn George is the Chair of Governors and also the Chair of the LME committee.
-Jayne Selway is the Chair of the PWPA committee.
+Mervyn George is the Chair of Governors.
+Michelle Roberts is the Chair of the LME committee and Julie James is the Chair of the PWPA committee.

 Standards of Governance

 Governors are fully aware of the obligations and responsibilities that their roles bring, and are constantly looking to improve the quality, standards, efficiency and effectiveness with which they fulfil these responsibilities.